troglobit/inadyn/README.md

         alias       = 1234534245321           # tunnel-id
 	}

-**NOTE:** In a multi-user setup, make sure to chmod your .conf to 600 (read-write only by you/root) to prevent other users from accessing your DDNS server credentials.

-Note, here only the DynDNS and Tunnelbroker accounts use SSL, the No-IP account will still use regular HTTP.
+In this example only the DynDNS and Tunnelbroker accounts use SSL, the No-IP account will still use regular HTTP.
 See below for more on SSL.

-We also define a custom cache directory, which in this case is a system specific persistent store for caching your IP as reported to each provider.
-Inadyn use this to ensure you are not locked out of your account for excessive updates due to your device constantly rebooting or Inadyn restarting, for any erroneous reason.
+We also define a custom cache directory, default is to use `/var/cache`.
+In our case `/mnt` is a system specific persistent store for caching your IP as reported to each provider.
+Inadyn use this to ensure you are not locked out of your account for excessive updates due to your device constantly rebooting or Inadyn restarting, for whatver reason.

 The last system defined is the IPv6 <https://tunnelbroker.net> service provided by Hurricane Electric.
 Here `alias` is set to the tunnel ID and password **must** be the *Update key* found in the *Advanced* configuration tab.
 Also, `default@tunnelbroker.net` requires SSL!

+**NOTE:** In a multi-user setup, make sure to chmod your `.conf` to 600 (read-write only by you/root) to protect against other users reading your DDNS server credentials.

 Generic DDNS Plugin